hashicorp/consul/plugin/secondary/README.md

   normal authoritative serving you don't need *or* want to use this. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.

+When a zone is due to be refreshed (Refresh timer fires) a random jitter of 5 seconds is applied, before fetching.
+In the case of retry this will be 2 seconds.
+If there are any errors during the transfer the transfer fails; this will be logged.

 ## Examples

 Transfer `example.org` from 10.0.1.1, and if that fails try 10.1.2.1.